-The first record of a Black man in New Brunswick dates from the last decade of the seventeenth century.
-This man was brought to New Brunswick much against his will.
-W. O. Raymond says that he “was probably the first of his race to set foot within the borders of New Brunswick”.
-This man, a native of Marblehead, Massachusetts, was carried to the St. John River by the French, who captured him during a raid down into New England.
-He was freed in 1696 by Major Benjamin Church, who led an attacking force from Massachusetts which raided the French settlements on the St. John River.
-When Church returned to Boston he took this man with him.
-Raymond may be right about this man being the first of his race to come to New Brunswick.
-There is no recorded evidence that Black people lived in any of the French settlements in New Brunswick before the last decade of the seventeenth century.
-Nevertheless, since there were Black people in New France and in what is now Nova Scotia in the early part of the seventeenth century, it is very probable that Black slaves were brought to what is now New Brunswick.
+The first recorded presence of a Black man in New Brunswick dates back to the late seventeenth century.
+This man, from Marblehead, Massachusetts, was brought to New Brunswick against his will by the French, who captured him during a raid in New England.
+He was freed in 1696 by Major Benjamin Church, who led an attacking force from Massachusetts to raid French settlements on the St. John River.
+Church later returned to Boston with the man.
+Although there is no recorded evidence of Black individuals in French settlements in New Brunswick before the late seventeenth century, it is highly likely that Black slaves were brought to the region since they were present in New France and present-day Nova Scotia in the early part of the seventeenth century.

 Click on a thumbnail to see more photos